truera/trulens/docs/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] New Tests
+- [ ] This change includes re-generated golden test results
 - [ ] This change requires a documentation update
-- [ ] This change requires re-generating golden test results